Handbook of Operating Procedures 7-1010

 - otherwise engaged or assigned to perform certification.

-Section II.
-Responsibilities, Training and Monitoring
+- Responsibilities, Training and Monitoring

-- PI's Responsibility
+- PIs Responsibility

 - Responsibility of Chair and Dean

-If a PI successfully obtains funding for more than the amount authorized by the chair or dean during the academic year or for more than three months of summer salary, a reduction in the Effort commitment or in other institutional responsibilities must be effected.
+If a PI successfully obtains funding for more than the amount authorized by the chair or dean during the academic year or for more than three months of summer salary, a reduction in the effort commitment or in other institutional responsibilities must be effected.

-- Responsibility of the Office of Sponsored Projects
+- Responsibility of the Office of Sponsored Projects (OSP)

-- Reviewing and authorizing the proposal/applications of faculty/researchers.
+- reviewing and authorizing the proposal/applications of faculty/researchers;

-- Ensuring that the PI has gained approval from the department chair and/or dean for proposals that include Effort exceeding thresholds approved by the chair or dean for time either contributed to or charged to the project.
+- ensuring that the PI has gained approval from the department chair and/or dean for proposals that include effort exceeding thresholds approved by the chair or dean for time either contributed to or charged to the project;

-- Ensuring the faculty member negotiates any adjustments in Effort with other funding agencies if a new award results in the faculty/researcher exceeding the 100% limit of Total Institutional Activities as appropriate and allowable.
+- ensuring the faculty member negotiates any adjustments in effort with other funding agencies if a new award results in the faculty/researcher exceeding the 100% limit of total institutional activities as appropriate and allowable;

-- Accepting awards on behalf of the University subject to proper verification of the appropriate time and Effort and any approvals required by the department chair/dean and/or sponsor.
+- accepting awards on behalf of the University subject to proper verification of the appropriate time and effort and any approvals required by the department chair/dean and/or sponsor.

 - Responsibility of the Vice President for Research